resourge/fetch/packages/react-fetch/README.md

 ## HttpService

 Main service to make the requests to the server.
-_Note: All request need to pass throw this to useFetch/useFetchCallback to work as intended._
+_Note: All request need to pass throw this to useFetch to work as intended._

 ### HttpServiceClass